nye/svelte-electron-better-sqlite3-starter/README.md

 * Electron
 * Svelte
 * Better SQLite3
+* Backend server in a separate process wired via IPC for a non-blocking render process
 * Rollup.js
 * Preprocess (svelte-preprocess) for SCSS in components and globally
 * Live reload